Hadiskhabis/pml-playground/pandoc/filters-lua/pml-writer/README.md

 Builds via `rake pandoc`.

-> **NOTE** — Except for a patch fixing the `caption` attribute to the new `[caption` node, the Lua filter hasn't been updated since PML 2.3.0.
+> **IMPORTANT** — The Lua filter contains many obsolete source comments about PML limitations which are no longer true.
-> Many source comments about PML limitations no longer apply, we only need to update the filter to make use of the new PML 3.x features.
+> These comments are left over from PML 2.3.0 and don't take into account the new PML 3.x features.
+> Therefore, until this notice is standing always double check comments against current PMLC status; once all the old comments are purged remove this notice.

 -----